 Our current and potential competitors may also establish cooperative relationships among themselves or with third parties that may further enhance their resources.
-Current or potential competitors may be acquired by third parties with greater available resources, such as Accenture's acquisition of Duck Creek Technologies, Inc. in July 2011.
+Current or potential competitors may be acquired by third parties with greater available resources.
 As a result of such acquisitions, our current or potential competitors might be able to adapt more quickly to new technologies and customer needs, devote greater resources to the promotion or sale of their products and services, initiate or withstand substantial price competition, take advantage of other opportunities more readily or develop and expand their product and service offerings more quickly than we do.
 Additionally, they may hold larger portfolios of patents and other intellectual property rights as a result of such acquisitions.
 If we are unable to compete effectively for a share of our market, our business, results of operations and financial condition could be materially and adversely affected.